Black Apple to sell canned hard ciders across Arkansas

 SPRINGDALE, Ark.
-(KNWA) — A Springdale cidery will distribute its canned products across the state of Arkansas beginning in April 2020, the company announced on Thursday.
+(KFTA) — A Springdale cidery will distribute its canned products across the state of Arkansas beginning in April 2020, the company announced on Thursday.

 Black Apple, founded in 2014, produces and cans its ciders in a historic building in downtown Springdale.